A couple of my interlocutors have taken me to task on two accounts:

 - Two coastal patrol forces consisting of one or two destroyer frigates and two or three corvettes;

-- An arctic force consisting of six air independent propulsion system submarines; and
+- An arctic force consisting of six air-independent propulsion (AIP) system submarines; and

 - A training and support fleet.

 - Two, preferably three of the large helicopter and troop-carrying vessels;